Automation Testing Tutorial: Your First Test in Minutes

 4. Save and re-run the test.

-BugBug will append the missing step, keeping your test clean and maintainable.
+BugBug appends the missing step, keeping your test clean and maintainable.

-💡 Pro tip: This feature saves tons of time compared to starting over from scratch.
+💡 Pro tip: This saves tons of time compared to starting over from scratch.

 What Should You Automate?